Photographing Holy Hill

 Silent Shooting Mode

-It’s insanely quiet in this room and the loud clicking of your camera shutter might be viewed as disrespectful.
-Before entering, switch it over to silent shutter mode and the mechanical sound will be suppressed.
+It’s insanely quiet in this room so before entering, switch your camera over to silent shutter mode so the mechanical sound will be suppressed.

 N